Reeman-30/chatbot-waris/README.md

 ### Backend

 1. Clone this repo
-2. Install from `requirements.txt` by typing or copy this line
+2. Install from `requirements.txt` by typing or copy this line below

 ```
 pip install -r requirements.txt